vfedetz/homelab/README.md

 7. [Contact](#contact)

 ## Introduction
-This repository aims to simplify the setup and management of containerized services in a homelab environment using Docker-Compose.
-Each service is defined in a separate Docker-Compose file, making it easy to start, stop, and configure as needed.
+This repository aims to simplify the setup and management of containerized services in my homelab environment.
+Each service is defined in a separate docker-compose.yml file, making it easy to start, stop, and configure as needed.
+Adding version control to these container configurations will protect me from myself when I fiddle around with them and they inevitably break.

 ## Project Structure
 ```